"I was delighted in the supreme sense of freedom that comes from the

 [ ] Flash Light, Torch.
 It is most convenient, if the bike safely

-light is detachable and can be used on and off the bike.
+light is detachable and may be used on and off the bike.
 Spare

 batteries and bulbs, lamp.
 Notes.
 Always know where the flashlight is.